CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 ## Getting started

-The Cloud Native Workspace allows you to create amazing maps and spatial analytics at a scale, straight from your data warehouse.
+The CARTO 3 Workspace allows you to create amazing maps and spatial analytics at a scale, straight from your data warehouse.
 Take the most from our Spatial Extension, the Tilesets module, and other fresh features.

-### Create your Cloud Native account
+### Create your CARTO 3 account

-4 simple steps gets you into the Cloud Native Workspace:
+4 simple steps gets you into the CARTO 3 Workspace:

 1. **Email and password**

-    - Go to the <a href="http://app.carto.com" target="_blank">CARTO Cloud Native Sign In</a> page.
+    - Go to the <a href="http://app.carto.com" target="_blank">CARTO 3 Sign In</a> page.
     - Click *Sign up*.
     - Enter your email address and password.
 You can also sing up with your existing Google account by clicking *Continue with Google*.
     - Once you have entered your credentials: click *Continue*.